Rangi42/polishedcrystal/README.md

 * Restorations:
    * Original Japanese sprites for some trainers
    * Enabled the Goldenrod City PokéCom Center
+   * Copied trainer levels and rosters from HGSS (but not movesets)
 * Customizations:
    * A randomized Wonder Trade Hub replaces the PokéCom Center's Mobile Trade Corner
    * Individual party/day-care icons for each Pokémon